MySQL for Executives Part 5: The Hidden Dangers of Neglect

 The Connection Limit Cliff:

-- Max connections reached
+- Maximum connections are reached

-- New users can't connect
+- New users cannot connect

-- Requires connection pooling architecture change
+- Connection pooling architecture change becomes necessary

 The Single Table Cliff: